juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 <!--

-- **Isolated Packages**: Each package is self-contained with its dependencies.
+- Isolated Packages: Each package is self-contained with its dependencies.

-- **Solves Dependency Hell**: Multiple library versions can safely coexist.
+- Solves Dependency Hell: Multiple library versions can safely coexist.

-- **Runtime Isolation**: Applications only access their specific dependencies, enhancing security and stability.
+- Runtime Isolation: Applications only access their specific dependencies, enhancing security and stability.

 -->